Investigation: Are Philadelphia-area police departments diverse as communities they serve?

 The Philadelphia-Camden-Wilmington area currently ranks among the worst in the country in terms of equitable representation of Asian officers.
 The gap in Asian representation is actually larger than it may appear, because Asian residents make up a relatively small portion of the population: Asian people in the metro area are about six times less likely to be police officers than non-Asians.

-"Especially these days, the rise of Asian hate is been really traumatic to our communities," said Randy Duque.
+"Especially these days, the rise of Asian hate has been really traumatic to our communities," said Randy Duque.

 Duque is with the Philadelphia Police Department's Asian American Advisory Committee.